National Trust have labelled the works as "the most significant historic preservation project of our generation".

 over a five-year project.

-year have been supported by Heritage Lottery Funding, and have been undertaken
+The works to the former Jacobean Palace have been supported by Heritage Lottery Funding, and have been undertaken

 by ourselves in a number of distinct phases.

-An example of some but not all of the works to date include:
+An example of some, but not all, of the works to date include:

-Forming high quality leadwork – Replacement replica (est. year 1606) downpipes and guttering were formed by our highly skilled leadwork team to replace the existing failing ones.
+Forming high-quality leadwork – Replacement replica (est. year 1606) downpipes and guttering were formed by our highly skilled leadwork team, to replace the existing failing ones.

-Client: | The National Trust |
+Client: | National Trust |

 Registered Company Name: WW Martin Ltd. Registered Office: Dane Park Road, Ramsgate, Kent, CT11 7LT.
 Company Registration No. 504927.
 Place of Registration: England